Maybe you’ve been traveling for a while and are looking for tech gear essentials to add to your digital nomad packing list?

-While I do recommend adding many of these to your digital nomad gear checklist, I do want to stress that what may have worked for me and my circumstances may not necessarily work for you and yours, and vice versa.
+While I strongly recommend adding many of these to your digital nomad packing list, I do want to stress that the gear that works for me and my circumstances may not necessarily work for you and yours, and vice versa.

 Cost vs. Durability

 You may have noticed that some of these items are quite pricey.
-My wife and I are frugal and fairly minimalist when it comes to buying stuff.
+Lori and I are frugal and fairly minimalist when it comes to buying stuff.
 With that said, we don’t buy crap.

 If we invest in something, it’s for the long haul — and believe me, you are rewarded for it traveling full time or living in developing countries.

 I’ve had too many experiences in the past where I’ve bought crap and it couldn’t hold up to the daily rigors of a tropical climate, dust, public transport, or whatever.
 Never again.